Ranking the 10 Best Anchormen in Football History

 A Bayern Munich and West Germany legend, Lotthar Matthaus won the Ballon d’Or in 1990 after leading West Germany to the FIFA World Cup that year.
 The iconic Diego Maradona once named Matthaus as his greatest rival.

 The German legend made over 400 appearances for Bayern Munich, over 150 for Inter Milan, and 150 for West Germany.
-He won one World Cup, one Euros, seven Bundesliga titles, and numerous other honors during his illustrious career.
+He won one World Cup, one Euro, seven Bundesliga titles, and numerous other honours during his illustrious career.

 FAQs